-To determine the base address that has been assigned, run the PCIFind.EXE utility program.
+To determine the base address that has been assigned, run the PCIFind utility program.
 This utility will display a list of all the cards detected on the PCI bus, the addresses assigned to each function on each of the cards, and the respective IRQs.

-Alternatively, some operating systems (Windows 95/98/2000) can be queried to determine which resources were assigned.
-In these operating systems, you can use either PCIFind or the Device Manager utility from the System Properties Applet of the control panel.
+Alternatively, Windows systems can be queried to determine which resources were assigned.
+In these operating systems, you can use either PCIFind, or the Device Manager utility from the System Properties Applet of the control panel.
 The card is installed in the Data Acquisition class of the Device Manager list.
-Selecting the card, clicking Properties, and then selecting the Resources tab will display a list of the resources allocated to the card.
+Selecting the card, clicking Properties, and then selecting the Resources Tab will display a list of the resources allocated to the card.